Minister urged to quit over suicide case

 Nicola Sturgeon strongly denied claims from Mr Leonard that her government had been "silent" over the issue.

-Her official later told journalists that the first minister continued to have full confidence in Health Secretary Shona Robison.
+Her official spokesman later told journalists that the first minister continued to have full confidence in Health Secretary Shona Robison.

 Opposition parties have been calling for Ms Robison to be replaced after accusing her of presiding over a series of failings, including a financial crisis at NHS Tayside.